isomerpages/moe-mtls-cms/pages/Online Quest.md

     color: #fff;
     font-weight: 600;}
 	</style>
-<p>Join our MTLS explorers Xiao Tao, Sani, Kavin and Peppy from 27 August 2022 as they embark on an adventure to help our friendly neighbours recover missing items and complete tasks!</p>
+<p>Come, join our Garden Guardians, Xiao Tao, Sani, Kavin and Peppy at the MTLS Joyful Garden from 27 August!
+Help them complete various tasks to keep the garden flourishing!
+Click on the link below to join them now and play the game!</p>
 <br/>
 	<center><iframe src="https://player.vimeo.com/video/740652229?h=be1430619a" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe></center><br/>
 *<i>The Online Quest is best played on computers and tablets.</i>